ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 # Extending a PR workspace in development account

+This process is used to extend the lifespan of a workspace; typically, an instance of the Make application to be used for UAT.
+This is useful for extended testing of complex PRs.
-this is a simple process, which is done by extending the `ExpiresTTL` for a given workspace name via the WorkspaceCleanup Dynamo DB table.
+This is a simple process, which is done by extending the `ExpiresTTL` for a given workspace name via the WorkspaceCleanup Dynamo DB table.

 steps: